mxmgorin/my-service-bus/README.md

 * Bug Fixed - immediate persistence made to send a lot of data to console.

 ### 2.2.6
-* Immediately persist case is signlethreaded
+* Immediately persist case is signle threaded